VirtusVerbis/BTC_Anrdoid_Miner/README.md

 If the Vulkan SDK installer set the `VULKAN_SDK` environment variable, you can add `%VULKAN_SDK%\Bin` to PATH instead of a fixed versioned path.

-## License

-App code license to be set.
-The native miner (C) is part of this repository.